 4.1 Continuous Spectrum

-A continuous spectrum has all wavelengths within a range.
-It comes from hot, dense objects like stars.
+A continuous spectrum contains all wavelengths within a specific range, forming a smooth gradient.
+It is typically observed in hot, dense objects like stars.

 4.2 Line Spectrum